Peach Upside-Down Cake

 peach upside-down cake on plates

-Summer is here and that means it’s peach season!
-Oh, what I wouldn’t do for a fresh, juicy peach right now!
+Oh, what I wouldn’t do for a fresh, juicy peach right about now!
 When they’re ripe and ready, peaches are the absolute best.

-Enter this Peach Upside-Down Cake.
-With 2 cups of sliced, ripe peaches, it’s full of fresh flavor and is simply–well, just peachy!
-Much like a pineapple upside-down, the peaches in this cake are smothered in a delicious buttery spiced syrup and then topped with a creamy yellow batter.
+Much like a pineapple upside-down, the peaches in this cake are smothered in an irresistible, buttery spiced syrup and then topped with a creamy yellow cake batter.

 peach upside-down cake

 Sometimes it’s fun to cut Peach Upside-Down Cake into tiny little squares.
-When they’re bite-sized, you can just pop them right in your mouth.
-This is also a great way to serve this cake if you’re taking it to a summer picnic or get together.
-Everyone loves yummy bite-sized treats!
+When it’s bite-sized, you can just pop the deliciousness right into your mouth!
+This is also a great way to serve this tender, moist cake at a summer picnic.

 Why You’ll Love It